FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Similar axes:** N/A

 **Additional information:** YTDE changes the y or vertical descenders.
 Contributes to opsz in making small sizes fit better in text settings.
-By itself it is useful on adjusting letters when leading is reduced, in all sizes.
+Useful in adjusting letters when leading is reduced, in all sizes.
 Very useful in responsive design when headlines change from sinlge lines to multiple lines of text.

 **Conventionality benefits:** Users, font vendors and software developers will benefit from the consistent naming of these parametric axes in the development of more expansive design spaces, improvement of underlining typography, and programatic typographic enhancements.